Woodbridge Riley

 Isaac Woodbridge Riley (May 20, 1869 – September 2, 1933) was an American academic scholar who worked in and across the areas of philosophy, religion, and psychology.
 His published work often combined two of these disciplines in considering the historical development of a social movement or entity (such as a church), particularly examining the influence of the founders' psychological character.
-His books concerning the foundation and moral standing of Mormonism and Christian Science made him a focus of controversy.
 Most of his career was spent as a professor of philosophy at Vassar College.

 Biography

 Riley was born in New York City.
 He graduated from Yale University in 1892, and took the degrees of A.M. and Ph.D. there in 1898 and 1902 respectively.
 He cited the noted and decorated Philosopher, Psychologist, and Congregational minister George Trumbull Ladd (Clarke Professor of Metaphysics and Moral Philosophy at Yale University) as his first Philosophy teacher.
 From 1903, Riley was associate editor of the Psychological Bulletin.
 He was Johnston research scholar at Johns Hopkins University from 1904 to 1907, during which period he was already "for some time" a professor at the University of New Brunswick.
-In 1908, Riley became professor of philosophy at Vassar, and by 1920 was simultaneously a lecturer at the Sorbonne.
+In 1908, Riley became professor of philosophy at Vassar, and by 1920 was simultaneously a lecturer at the Sorbonne..

 Riley's Ph.D. thesis at Yale was The Founder of Mormonism: A Psychological Study of Joseph Smith, published in 1902.
 It was positively reviewed in psychology journals.
 Riley suspected that Joseph Smith acquired his visions from epileptic seizures.
 He wrote that the "psychiatric definition of the epileptic fits the prophet to a dot."
 He associated Smith's dictation of the Book of Mormon with the phenomenon of automatic writing.

 He is also known for his book The Faith, the Falsity and the Failure of Christian Science (1925), co-authored with physician Charles Edward Humiston and lawyer Frederick William Peabody.
 The book argues that Christian Science has no scientific legitimacy, it also records many cases of death which he claims were caused by its practitioners due to lack of medical treatment.
 Riley argued that Mary Baker Eddy plagiarized her ideas from Franz Mesmer, Phineas Quimby and the Shakers.